[This English translation was generated automatically.]

-On 22 April, a major evening celebrating African culture will take place on the Cergy campus.
-We spoke with Nermine Ben Bouazza (E28) and Ghilas Saighi (E28), respectively President and Vice-President of the ESSEC Africa Society.
+On 22 April, a major celebration of African culture will be held at the Cergy Campus.
+We meet Nermine Ben Bouazza (E28) and Ghilas Saighi (E28), President and Vice-President respectively of the ESSEC Africa Society student association.

 In a few words, how would you describe the ESSEC Africa Society?

 ESSEC Africa Society is an association that aims to build cultural and professional bridges.
-Throughout the year, we organise tastings of African specialities on campus, as well as round tables and conferences.
-We also offer an annual trip to an African country — last year, for instance, to Cape Verde.
+Throughout the year, we organise tastings of African specialties on campus, as well as round tables and conferences.
+We also offer an annual trip to an African country to help students discover Africa (Egypt 2024, Cape Verde 2025, Senegal 2026).

 What will be happening on 22 April on the Cergy campus?

-On 22 April 2026, the very first edition of African Night will take place in the main auditorium of the Cergy campus.
+On 22 April 2026, the very first edition of African Night will take place in the main lecture theatre of the Cergy campus.

-The evening will conclude with a networking cocktail featuring African specialities.
+Finally, the evening will conclude with a networking cocktail featuring African specialties and a live orchestra.

-What role did Asso Rezo play in bringing this project to life?
+What role did Asso Rezo play in setting up this project?

-Beyond financial support, how can the ESSEC Alumni community contribute to this project?
+Beyond the financial aspect, how can the ESSEC Alumni community support this project?

 Comments0